pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 The skill uses the login interface to request a bridge token that the skill can use to access a service interface on behalf of a user.
 The skill requests access by sending a `Login Request` authorized by a login token.

-Assuming the login token authorizes, the bridge assigns a bridge token granting the user from the login token access to the service requested in login token, and sends a `Login Accept Response` message containing the assigned bridge token.
-Otherwise, it sends a `Login Reject Response` message.
-If there is an error, then it sends a `Login Error Response` message.
+Assuming the login token authorizes, the bridge assigns a bridge token granting the user from the login token access to the service requested in login token, and sends a `Login  Response` message containing the assigned bridge token.
+Otherwise, it sends an `Auth Failure Response` message.
+If there is an error, then it sends an `Error Response` message.

 Only the most recent bridge token issued for granting a specific user access to a specific service is valid.
 In addition to granting access to the service's interface, the bridge token grants access to the test interface.